se2p/pynguin/README.md

 - You have installed Python 3.8 (we have not yet tested with Python 3.9, there might be some problems due to changed internals regarding the byte-code instrumentation).
 - You have a recent Linux/macOS/Windows machine.

+Please consider reading the [online documentation](https://pynguin.readthedocs.io) to start your Pynguin adventure.

 ## Installing Pynguin